kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/overview.md

 ## Why do I want it ?

-- **What is it good for?**: Modern SaaS products success are tighly coupled with profitability.
+- **What is it good for?**: Modern SaaS products success are tightly coupled with profitability.
 As soon as you scale up, you'll quickly understand that you're actually sponsoring your Cloud provider more than your own teams. **Kowabunga** allows you to keep control of your infrastructure and its associated cost and lifecycle.
 You'll never get afraid of unexpected business model change, tariffs and whatnot.
 You own your stack, with no surprises.

 - **What is it not good for?**: PoC and MVP startups.
 Let's be realistic, if you're goal is to vibe-code your next million-dollar idea and deliver it, no matter how and what, forget about us.
 You have other fish to fry than mastering your own infrastructure.
 Get funded, wait for your investors to ask for RoI, and you'll make your mind.